 The Deal Sheet must be faxed by the counterparty directly to the ET&S Control Officer or designated representative.

-The designated representative of the Control Officer will make a photocopy of the faxed Deal Sheet to be kept in a temporary file, pending receipt of the fully executed document and its attachments.
+The designated representative of the Control Officer [Is this a reference to the confirmation desk, and have we adequately covered its function?] will make a photocopy of the faxed Deal Sheet to be kept in a temporary file, pending receipt of the fully executed document and its attachments.

 As soon as practicable following its receipt, but in no event later than the end of the business day on which the Deal Sheet is received, the designated representative shall hand-carry the faxed Deal Sheet to the Authorized Trader who negotiated the trade for final execution.